BD2KGenomics/vcf-to-ga/README.md

 To begin:
 Turn on a virtual environment and pip install requirements

-When running the program, input file (-i filename) is required, specifying database (-db .databasename) is optional.
+When running the program, input file (-i filename) is required, specifying database (-db databasenameyouwant) is optional.
 If you do not specify -db, only directory structured output will be created.